meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 ## Overview

-This folder contains scripts for evaluating Llama (original and fine-tuned) models on the Text2SQL task using the popular [BIRD](https://bird-bench.github.io) dataset, and scripts for generating fine-tuning datasets and fine-tuning Llama 3.1 8B with the datasets.
+This folder contains scripts to:
+1. Evaluate Llama (original and fine-tuned) models on the Text2SQL task using the popular [BIRD](https://bird-bench.github.io) dataset;
+2. Generate fine-tuning datasets (with and without reasoning steps)and fine-tuning Llama 3.1 8B with the datasets, gaining a **165% (with no reasoning) and 209% (with reasoning) accuracy improvement** over the original model.

+Our end goal is to maximize the accuracy of Llama models on the Text2SQL task via fine-tuning, agent and other approaches.
+To do so we need to first evaluate the current state of the art Llama models on the task.
+In other words, "no eval, no success" AND "eval only is not success".
+Hence, we have created this tool to quickly evaluate Llama models on the Text2SQL task and, as a first step, to fine-tune Llama models to improve their accuracy on the task.

+## Llama Text2SQL Evaluation

 We have updated and significantly simplified the original eval scripts from the BIRD [repo](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird) for Llama 3 & 4 models hosted via Meta's [Llama API](https://llama.developer.meta.com) or [Together.ai](https://together.ai), as well as the fine-tuned Llama 3.1 model, so you can quickly evaluate in 1-2-3 steps how well different Llama models perform on the Text2SQL task.

-We have also provided end-to-end scripts for generating datasets (with and without reasoning steps) and fine-tuning the quantized Llama 3.1 8B model to gain a **165% (with no reasoning) and 209% (with reasoning) accuracy improvement** over the original model.

-## Llama Text2SQL Evaluation Results
+### Evaluation Results

 Below are the results of the Llama models we have evaluated on the BIRD DEV dataset: